uttori/uttori-wiki/README.md

 # Uttori Wiki

-UttoriWiki is a fast, simple, wiki / knowledge base built around Express.js using the [Uttori](https://github.com/uttori) set of components allowing single chunks of functionality be changed or swapped out to fit specific needs.
+UttoriWiki is a fast, simple, blog / wiki / knowledge base / generic website built around Express.js using the [Uttori](https://github.com/uttori) set of components allowing specific chunks of functionality be changed or swapped out to fit specific needs.

 Why yet another knowledge management / note taking app?
-I wanted to have something that functioned as a Wiki or Blog or similar small app that I could reuse components for and keep extensible.
+I wanted to have something that functioned as a wiki or blog or similar small app that I could reuse components for and keep extensible without having to rewrite everything or learn a new framework.

 Because of that, UttoriWiki is plugin based.
 Search and Storage engines are fully configurable.
-The format of the data is also up to you: Markdown, Wikitext, Creole, AsciiDoc, Textile, reStructuredText, BBCode, Pendown, etc.
+The format of the data is also up to you: Markdown, Wikitext, Creole, AsciiDoc, Textile, reStructuredText, BBCode, Pendown, etc. Markdown is the default and best supported.

 Nothing is prescribed.
 Don't want to write in Markdown?
 You don't need to!
 Don't want to store files on disk?
 Choose a database storage engine!
 Already running a bunch of external dependencies and want to plug into those?
 You can _most likely_ do it!

-Rendering happens in a pipeline making it easy to render to Markdown, then filter words out and replace text with emojis.
+Rendering happens in a pipeline making it easy to render to Markdown, then filter content out and manipulate the content like removing tags or replacing text with emojis.

-If you want to test it out, check out [the demo repo](https://github.com/uttori/uttori-wiki-demo-site) to get up and going in a minutes.

 ## Configuration